learning-monk/LearningMonk-Blogdown/content/about.md

 I work with diverse visualization tools and keep adding new tools to my arsenal.
 This knowledge on tools helps me pick right tool(s) for the data at hand.

-Check my portfolio at [https://learning-monk.github.io](https://learning-monk.github.io).
+To know more about my projects, Check my portfolio at [https://learning-monk.github.io](https://learning-monk.github.io).

 I am open for remote work and projects.
 Please contact me on [learningmonk444.gmail.com](mailto:learningmonk444@gmail.com).